 A student may audit a course with the consent of the instructor.
+An auditor is expected:

+- to attend classes, - complete the assignments in consultation with the instructor, and - participate in class discussions in a reasonable and productive manner.

+A student who is auditing is not required to take examinations.
+Under no circumstances are credits given to an audited course.

+Students entering Elmira College are expected to have the following skills relating to the operation of a computer: (1) Turning it on and off, use of the keyboard, a mouse and graphical interface and basic file organization; (2) Word processing including entering and editing text, setting margins, headers and footers, and printing; (3) Web skills including operating a web browser and using e-mail.

+In addition, textbooks are to be purchased online through a third party which requires a credit card to purchase.

-An auditor is expected to attend classes, complete the assignments in consultation with the instructor, and participate in class discussions, but is not required to take examinations.
-Under no circumstances is credit given for an audited course.
-An audited course is included in a student's course load at onehalf of the amount of credits of the course.
-Registration for students auditing a course will be permitted during the two weeks prior to the start of a term, on a space available basis.
+Registration for students auditing a course will be permitted during the two weeks prior to the start of a term, on a space available basis and after Continuing Education obtains permission from the instructor.